safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 Your Safe Account can be configured with various thresholds and different owner types.
 An owner can be any Ethereum address, such as:

 - External Owned Account (EOA)
-- Child Signer Safe (A Safe Account that's an owner of another Safe Account)
+- An smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, such as Safe Account

 When the owner is an EOA, an ECDSA signature is generated.
 When the signer is a smart account, the exact signature algorithm depends on the signer itself.